FSU-ACM/Programming-Contest-Suite/README.md

 The Programming Contest Suite (PCS) is a set of tools for running [ICPC](https://icpc.global) style programming competitions hosted by the [Association for Computing Machinery Florida State University Student Chapter](https://fsu.acm.org).
 The suite is designed to work with a [DOMJudge](https://www.domjudge.org/) jury system by facilitating contest registration and management, generating contestant data files required by DOMjudge, and processing contest results.

-### Development Update: January 2024

-Future development of this project has been handed off to the ACM at FSU chapter.
-Please reference `CONTRIBUTING.md` for additional information.

 # Features

 ### Contestants